poulomi-03/sony-electronics-replica-withbackend-/readme.md

 6. Execute the SQL queries in mysql admin (SQL Option is there) use quieries mentioned in (index.sql) exclude comments

-7. Now run your php proect in chrome browser you can use this URL( http://localhost/sony-electronics-replica/index.php )
+7. Now run your php project in chrome browser you can use this URL( http://localhost/sony-electronics-replica/index.php )

 8. In website click on "Become a My Sony Member" (top right corner)